malczuuu/failbook/README.md

 ## Error Configuration Format

 Error documentation is defined in YAML files in the `errors/` directory.
-Each file can contain one or more error definitions.
+Each file may contain one or more error definitions.

 ### YAML Schema